clubajax/AMDUnit/README.md

 `runner.html` needs to be run from a local server.
 Due to the XHR calls, it will not run from a file path unless you change the security settings in your browser.

-To run in the browser, load up `AMDUnit/runner.html` passing the path to your config file as a query parameter, such as:
+To run in the browser, load `AMDUnit/runner.html`, passing the path to your config file as a query parameter, such as:

 	http://localhost/AMDUnit/runner.html?config=./examples/config